adiseshukumarm/audioreach-creator-ui/docs/graph-designer-edit/requirements/graph-designer-edit-requirements.md

 **REQ-004** User can add a module instance by dragging from the module palette onto any container.
-Multiple instances of the same module definition are allowed.
+Multiple instances of the same module definition are allowed with in a container.

 **REQ-005** When a module is added to a container that belongs to an existing subgraph, the backend is called immediately and the canvas is updated only after the backend confirms the change.
+If the call fails, an error toast is shown and no change is applied to the canvas.
-The change propagates to all use cases that contain that subgraph when Apply Changes is run.
+The change propagates to all use cases that contain that subgraph only when Apply Changes is run.

 **REQ-006** User can add a module by dragging from the module palette onto **empty canvas space**.
 This atomically auto-creates a new subgraph → new